klee669/certified_curve_projections/README.md

 # Certified Curve Tracking
-This is a Git repo for the paper "Certified algebraic curve projections by path tracking" by Burr, Byrd and Lee Certified numerical tracking of solution curves for polynomial systems, with interval arithmetic validation and LaTeX/TikZ output.
+This is a Git repo for the paper "Certified algebraic curve projections by path tracking" by Burr, Byrd and Lee Certified numerical tracking of regular curves given by a polynomial system, with interval arithmetic validation and LaTeX/TikZ output.

 ## How to run codes